WashCo jury indicts 14 for catalytic converter trafficking

-During the same month, Beaverton police detectives discovered that 32-year-old Brennan Patrick Doyle of Lake Oswego was the leader of the criminal organization, according to the police department.
+During the same month, Beaverton police detectives discovered that 32-year-old Brennan Patrick Doyle of Lake Oswego was the leader of the criminal organization.

 Police believe Doyle has trafficked over 44,000 catalytic converters since the start of 2021, with an estimated street value of over $22 million.

 Doyle was arraigned Aug.
 4 on 72 criminal charges, according to court records.
 He also pleaded not guilty.

 Police said over the course of five months, Beaverton detectives determined Hellbusch, Doyle and 12 others participated in the organized effort to steal catalytic converters — devices that keep a motorist's vehicle from belching out harmful carbon monoxide — from vehicles along the West Coast.

 When the investigation ended, eight sites had been investigated looking for evidence including a waterfront residence in Lake Oswego.